-The Washington Football Team is a professional American Football Team that plays in the NFC East division, as part of the National Football Conference in the National Football League (NFL).
-The team, formerly known as the Washington Redskins, plays its home games at the FedexField, located in Landover, Maryland and is headquartered in Ashburn, Virginia.
-Since its inception, it has played over 1,000 games and is one of just five teams in the league that can boast more than 600 game wins.
+The Commanders play their homes games at the FedExField, located in Landover, Maryland.
+The team is headquartered in nearby Ashburn, Virginia.
+Since its inception, Washington has played over 1,000 games and is a rare franchise in the league from the perspective that it can boast more than 600 game wins.

 Moreover, this was the first team to be an NFL franchise with its own fight song – ‘Hail to the Redskins’ and its own official marching band.
-As a business, the team has recently been valued at approximately $4.2 which means it is the fifth most highly valued team in the NFL.
+The value of the Washington Commanders is very high.
+A value of $6 billion was associated with the team in an April 13th, 2023 article at Forbes.com (Mike Ozanian).

-The team was originally founded in 1932 and called the Boston Braves, however, it was renamed the Redskins after just one season.
-In 1937 it relocated to Washington DC.
+The team, which was originally founded in 1932, was called the Boston Braves.
+However, it was renamed the Redskins after just one season.
+In 1937, it relocated to Washington, DC, the capital city of the USA.
 That same year it won the NFL Championship game and repeated this success in 1942.
-They also won the Super Bowls XVII, XXII and XXVI.
-Moreover, the team has made it through to the league finals a further six times, losing NFL Championship games in 1936, 1940, 1943 and 1945 and post-merger losing out in Super Bowls VII and XVIII.
+They also won Super Bowls XVII, XXII and XXVI.
+Moreover, the team has made it through to the league finals a further six times, losing NFL Championship games in 1936, 1940, 1943, and 1945.
+Post-merger and during the Super Bowl era, the Washington franchise lost out in Super Bowls VII and XVIII.

-Having won three Super Bowls, they are equal to the Las Vegas Raiders and Denver Broncos, falling behind the Green Bay Packers and New York Giants with four each, the Dallas Cowboys and San Francisco 49ers with five each and the New England Patriots and Pittsburgh Steelers who have both won six titles.
+The Washington Commanders, to date, boast no less than 15 division titles as well as 25 postseason appearances.
+Having won three Super Bowls, they are equal to the Las Vegas Raiders and the Denver Broncos.
+The Washington franchise is behind the Green Bay Packers and the New York Giants, franchises that have four each.
+The Washington Commanders are also behind the Dallas Cowboys and San Francisco 49ers with five each and the New England Patriots and Pittsburgh Steelers who have each won six titles.

 - The Team Owner: Daniel Snyder